Use your BACK button to return

 In short, if magnetic records get tossed out

-So, degaussing make sense.
+Degaussing simply makes sense.
 But, you say, "I

 don't know anything about degaussing."
 Don't be alarmed - you've got a lot